equinor/radix-platform/public-site/site/guides/monitoring/index.md

 Click the *Monitoring* link in the top right corner of the Radix Web Console, log in to Grafana using Azure AD credentials and explore dashboards.

 All dashboards in Radix are shared, i.e. another project/team will also be able to open your dashboard.
-Therefor it is a good idea to create a folder for your dashboard with a sensible name.
+Therefore, it is a good idea to create a folder for your dashboard with a sensible name.
 Create your own dashboards from scratch or just make a copy of the sample dashboard and modify the content to meet your needs.

 # Standard metrics